 • are not beyond 340 weeks of eligible assistance (called your lifetime assistance limit).
 This is 400 weeks for students in doctoral studies, or 520 weeks for students with a disability.

 Students who meet the eligibility requirements can receive a maximum of $400* per month of study, per child who is under 12 years of age (or a dependant with a permanent disability who is 12 or older) at the beginning of the academic year.

-* The maximum monthly amount for Canada Student Grant funding has been increased as a temporary measure in response to the COVID-19 pandemic.
+* The maximum monthly amount for Canada Student Grant funding has been temporarily increased until the end of July 2023.